lanl/ldrd_neat_ml/README.md

     detection:
       img_dir: path/to/image/data
-      debug: True/False for debug
+      debug: True/False for debug (`True` will save side-by-side figure of raw image next to bounding box overlay.)
 ```

 ## Running the OpenCV detection

-To run the workflow, user must follow the instructions
+To run the workflow with a given `.yaml` file:
-give below.

-You can find the relevant information from:
+`python run_workflow.py --config <YAML file> --steps detect`

+For information relevant to running workflow:

 `python run_workflow.py --help`

-Sample incantation: `python run_workflow.py --config <YAML file> --steps detect`

 ## Running the Main ML workflow